DiabeticMenu

 The Coffee Shop Date

 The Trap: Frappuccinos are basically milkshakes, often containing 60g+ of sugar.
+Even a flavored latte can have 30g.

 The Pizza Party

-The Trap: Deep dish crust and breadsticks.
+The Trap: Deep dish crust, breadsticks, and soda.

 The Burger Joint